-154. Medium CAFOs routinely provide continuous doses of antibiotics to every animal confined within the facility, regardless of whether the animal is sick.
-Routine antibiotics are supposed to be primarily used to prevent sickness due to crowded, stressful confinement conditions.

-155. Continuous, herd-wide and flock-wide use of antibiotics at CAFOs leads to the development and spread of antibiotic-resistant bacteria; giving antibiotics to an entire group of animals at a facility in steady, low doses "strongly encourages" drug resistance, "especially when provided in feed or water, where they remain active and are widely dispersed."22 This resistance is then readily transmitted to surrounding bacteria.

-156. Antimicrobial-resistant pathogens are capable of transferring to humans, and jump from manure, live animals, and animal carcasses at CAFOs to human populations via various environmental pathways.
-These pathways include: through the air as dust, up from the soil into edible crops, into groundwater and surface waterways, and through the food chain during slaughter processes.
+- 155. Medium CAFOs routinely provide continuous doses of antibiotics to every animal confined within the facility, regardless of whether the animal is sick.
+Routine antibiotics are supposed to be primarily used to prevent sickness due to crowded, stressful confinement conditions. - 156.
+Continuous, herd-wide and flock-wide use of antibiotics at CAFOs leads to the development and spread of antibiotic-resistant bacteria; giving antibiotics to an entire group of animals at a facility in steady, low doses "strongly encourages" drug resistance, "especially when provided in feed or water, where they remain active and are widely dispersed."
+This resistance is then readily transmitted to surrounding bacteria. - 157.
+Antimicrobial-resistant pathogens are capable of transferring to humans, and jump from manure, live animals, and animal carcasses at CAFOs to human populations via various environmental pathways.
+These pathways include: through the air as dust, up from the soil into edible crops, into groundwater and surface waterways, and through the food chain during slaughter processes. - 158.
+Scientific research and government findings tie antibiotic use in the raising of food-producing animals to increased antimicrobial resistance in bacterial populations in animals, the environment, and humans.